nchiapol/lookat/README.md

 *Setup*

-Run setup.sh to add the package to the python path and add an alias for lookat.
+Run setup.sh.
+This adds the package to the python path and creates an alias lookat for the executable.

 Configuration
 -------------
 If you add a file lookat_helper.py at a place where python can find it (i.e. in PYTHONPATH), lookat will import all names from the file.
 This is useful to define frequently used variables like standard selections.